kingzamzon/docs/docs/sdk/authentication/session-sigs/get-pkp-session-sigs.md

 To get the Lit resource identifier for other resources, you can use the other methods included in [@lit-protocol/auth-helpers](https://v6-api-doc-lit-js-sdk.vercel.app/modules/auth_helpers_src.html) package.

 If you would like to use this function on the `datil` or `datil-test` networks, a `capacityDelegationAuthSig` is required.
-Please also keep in mind that implementing this requires owning or minting a PKP.
+Please also keep in mind that implementing this requires owning or minting a PKP and some form of authentication (e.g. a custom Lit Action, Auth Method, or AuthSig).
 How this is done can be found in the full code example.

 ```ts